maxitg/SetReplace/Research/LocalMultiwaySystem/LocalMultiwaySystem.md

 Note also, that some events are duplicated.
 For example, the two events highlighted red are the same event, as they both correspond to the particle on a more extended branch moving one step.

-So, based on the above, I believe there are two issues with the global multiway system.
+So, based on the above, there are two issues with the global multiway system.

 First, there is an incredible amount of redundancy.
 In particular, if there is an event that happened somewhere in Alpha Centaury, it would mean the entire Universe, including all of the edges here on Earth, duplicates, which seems both strange and unnecessary, and is fundamentally non-local.
 In other words, there are exponentially more data in the global multiway system that is necessary to describe completely the state of the Universe.

-Second, it is hard to distinguish between purely classical space evolving in disconnected regions in parallel (i.e., spacelike events), and multiway branching that happens due to ambiguities in rule application order (i.e., branchlike events).
+Second, it is hard to distinguish between purely classical space evolving in disconnected regions in parallel (i.e., spacelike events), and multiway branching that happens due to overlapping event inputs (i.e., branchlike events).

 In the global multiway system, these look identical, and the only way to distinguish them is to examine their input and output states, which is a highly non-trivial problem, especially given that both of those states are canonicalized.
-In fact, generally speaking, there might not even be sufficient information left to distinguish between branchlike and spacelike pairs of events.

 ## Local Multiway System